Traci Wolfe

 Traci Wolfe (born December 27, 1960) is an American film actress and model, known for her role as Rianne Murtaugh in all four films of the Lethal Weapon series.

 Career

-Prior to acting, Wolfe was a Wilhelmina Model.
+Prior to acting, Wolfe was a Wilhelmina model.
 In the 1987 film Lethal Weapon, Wolfe played Rianne Murtaugh, the daughter of Danny Glover's character, a role which she would reprise in all three sequels.
 For her role in the first part of the Lethal Weapon series, she was awarded an NAACP Image Award in the category of Outstanding Supporting Actress in a Motion Picture the year it was released.
 She was seen again as Rianne Murtaugh in 1989's Lethal Weapon 2 and later reprised the role in Lethal Weapon 3 (1992) and Lethal Weapon 4 (1998).

-Outside of Lethal Weapon, Wolfe guest starred on The Cosby Show and one episode of In the Heat of the Night as Nicole Sands, a niece of Virgil Tibbs.
+In addition to Lethal Weapon, Wolfe had a few television appearances: two episodes of The Cosby Show and one episode of In the Heat of the Night, as a niece of Virgil Tibbs.